diogoaurelio/schedoscopeWiki/Test-Framework.md

         .configureWith(
           Map("storage_format" -> "parquet.pig.ParquetStorer()")))

+As you can see, view configuration is done by the `configureWith` method.
-In some cases, it can be necessary to override these specifications.
+In some cases, it can be necessary to override these specifications for testing.
 In the current example, the Pig script produces Parquet output; however, for local testing, a plain text output (i.e. PigStorage) is desired.
 This can be accomplished by the following mechanism